Read more about who we are, how we operate, our values and guiding principles.

 EMILY SAVAGE CO-FOUNDER

 Emily Savage has worked in humanitarian contexts and conducted research on displacement and migration across the Middle East, the Horn of Africa, East and Southern Africa.
 She has held senior country humanitarian positions and has consulted for humanitarian and UN agencies.
 Emily has a particular focus on linking academic work to displacement and migration contexts to ensure that responses are nuanced and evidence-based.
 As someone who has worked in evolving crisis contexts, she understands that those implementing often lack the opportunity to re-evaluate approaches but have unique insight into these contexts.
-Leveraging and reframing local knowledge is her speciality.
+Leveraging and reframing local knowledge is her specialty.

 TIINA TURK CONSULTANT